 Help for Parents of Troubled Teens

 As teenagers begin to assert their independence and find their own identity, many experience behavioral changes that can seem bizarre and unpredictable to parents.
-Your sweet, obedient child who once couldn’t bear to be separated from you now won’t be seen within 20 yards of you, and greets everything you say with a roll of the eyes or the slam of a door.
-These, unfortunately, are the actions of a normal teenager.
+Your sweet, obedient child who once couldn't bear to be separated from you now won't be seen within 20 yards of you, and greets everything you say with a roll of the eyes or the slam of a door.
+As difficult as this can be for parents to endure, they are the actions of a normal teenager.

-As the parent of a troubled teen, you’re faced with even greater challenges.
-This is especially true if your teen is abusing drugs or alcohol.
-A troubled teen faces behavioral, emotional, or learning problems beyond the normal teenage issues.
-They may repeatedly practice at-risk behaviors such as violence, skipping school, drinking, drug use, sex, self-harming, shoplifting, or other criminal acts.
-Or they may exhibit symptoms of mental health problems like depression, anxiety, or eating disorders.
-While any negative behavior repeated over and over can be a sign of underlying trouble, it’s important for parents to understand which behaviors are normal during adolescent development, and which can point to more serious problems.
+A troubled teen, on the other hand, exhibits behavioral, emotional, or learning problems beyond typical teenage issues.
+They may repeatedly practice at-risk behaviors including drinking, drug use, sex, violence, skipping school, self-harming, shoplifting, or other criminal acts.
+Or they may exhibit symptoms of mental health problems such as depression, anxiety, or eating disorders.
+While any negative behavior repeated over and over can be a sign of underlying trouble, it's important for parents to understand which behaviors are normal during adolescent development, and which can point to more serious problems.